 Day 4: Zermatt—Gornergrat Observatory

 This morning, take a guided nature walk near Zermatt, where lush, rolling terrain is surrounded by some of the highest and most dramatic peaks in the Alps.
 Zermatt’s environs include six protected forests and 10 designated wildlife sanctuaries home to black grouse, chamois, deer, alpine hare, ptarmigan and ibex.
 At least 40 local plant species are rarely found in other parts of Switzerland, and seven are endemic to Zermatt.
 After lunch in town followed by another local hike, board a cog rail train to ascend to Gornergrat, an observatory that sits above 10,000 feet.
 Set in an unspoiled environment, with clean, dry air and year-round accessibility via the train, Gornergrat has provided outstanding conditions for astronomy and astrophysics research since the mid-20th century, not to mention unobstructed views of the Matterhorn, Monte Rosa Massif and huge Gorner Glacier, which is actively retreating.
-Embrace the solitude on an afternoon hike at altitude, then descend to Zermatt for the evening.
+Drink up the alpine air on an afternoon hike, then spend the night atop Gornergrat at 3100 Kulmhotel, enjoying views in solitude as day-trippers descend before dusk.

-Day 5: Zermatt / Lake Oeschinen / Murren
+Day 5: Zermatt / Grimsel Pass / Murren

 The first ascent of the Matterhorn was in 1865.
 Avid mountaineers have been traveling to the small town of Zermatt to climb and hike ever since.
 Mark Twain even came in 1878 and wrote a satirical story about his misadventures, "Climbing the Riffelberg."
-From Zermatt, descend via another train to a nearby town where we meet our vehicle and continue north by road into the Bernese Oberland.
-From Kandersteg, ride the gondola to Lake Oeschinen, surrounded by dramatic cliffs and countless waterfalls.
-One of Switzerland’s most renowned mountain lakes, it is part of the Jungfrau-Aletsch UNESCO World Heritage Site.
-Trails from the mountaintop station lead through pine forests and meadows of blooming wildflowers.
-In keeping with Swiss tradition, benches line the trail, offering ample opportunities to stop, rest and admire the scenery.
-Descend via the gondola—or on foot, for those who wish—and continue to Murren, an idyllic pedestrian village perched high on a mountainside above the Lauterbrunnen Valley, with its towering rock walls and 72 thundering waterfalls.
+From Zermatt, descend via another train to a nearby town where we meet our vehicle and ascend north by road into the Bernese Oberland.
+This region, part of the Jungfrau-Aletsch UNESCO World Heritage Site, contains some of the highest mountains in the Swiss Alps.
+We’ll see plenty of them as we climb a series of breathtaking hairpin turns to reach 7,100-foot Grimsel Pass.
+In the past, mule traders transported Swiss cheese over dizzying paths to Piedmont.
+Piedmont traders brought wine, rice, corn and leather in exchange.
+We stop at the top to explore the area around the pass, ringed by rugged peaks.
+Continue to Murren, an idyllic pedestrian village perched high on a mountainside above the Lauterbrunnen Valley, famous for its towering rock walls and 72 thundering waterfalls.

 Day 6: Murren—Eiger, Monch & Jungfrau

 Our day begins with a ride to the top of the Schilthorn on one of the most famous cable cars in the Alps.
-While we'll hope for clear weather to survey the 360-degree views from the 9,744-foot summit, made famous in the sixth James Bond film On Her Majesty's Secret Service, it's a thrilling ride regardless.
-Afterward, we descend to Switzerland’s lake country.
-Winding down out of the Alps to reach Montreux on the shore of Lake Geneva, we follow a trail of wineries, castles, farms and pastoral hills, passing through regions famed for their namesake cheeses, including Emmental, with its Bernese timber farmhouses, and medieval Gruyere, with its hilltop fortress.
-Montreux lies in the heart of a legendary wine region, with the area's most historic guesthouse our base for exploration.
-Winemaking has been a part of the lifestyle here since the 12th century, when monks planted the first vines.
-Eight hundred years later, these terraced vineyards earned UNESCO World Heritage Site status.
-Sample several varietals this afternoon during a tasting at a 16th-century winery that is the oldest family-run business in Switzerland.
+While we'll hope for clear weather to survey the 360-degree views from the 9,744-foot summit, made famous in the James Bond film On Her Majesty's Secret Service, it's a thrilling ride regardless.
+Descending to Switzerland’s lake country, we wind down out of the Alps to reach Montreux on the shore of Lake Geneva.
+Follow a trail of wineries, castles, farms and pastoral hills as we pass through regions famed for their namesake cheeses, including Emmental, with its Bernese timber farmhouses, and medieval Gruyere, with its hilltop fortress.
+Montreux lies at the heart of a legendary wine region, the Lavaux Vineyard Terraces UNESCO World Heritage Site, a thriving cultural landscape for nearly a millennium.
+The area's most historic guesthouse is our base for exploration.
+Winemaking has been a part of the lifestyle here since the 12th century, when monks planted the first vines, and we'll sample several varietals this afternoon during a private tasting.

 Ascending from Montreux to the highest point in the Vaudois Alps, we explore Glacier 3000 this morning.
-The glacier is open year-round for winter recreation, and our vantage point from the top of the cable car is unsurpassed, with views of 24 summits rising above 13,000 feet.
-Enjoy lunch and panoramic views at the mountain station, which was designed by renowned Swiss architect Mario Botta.
-Our time on the glacier concludes with a walk on a high-altitude trail that leads to a spectacular overlook.
-This afternoon, take in more of Lake Geneva on a private boat cruise, admiring the lakeside villas and mountain backdrop.
-The Montreux Riviera has long drawn celebrities, from Charlie Chaplin, who had a manor house here, to Freddie Mercury, whose band Queen recorded their final album in Montreux.
+The glacier is open year-round for winter recreation, and our vantage point from the top of the cable car offers views of 24 summits rising above 13,000 feet.
+Enjoy lunch and a panoramic vista at the mountain station, designed by renowned Swiss architect Mario Botta.
+Our time on the glacier concludes with a walk on a high-altitude trail leading to a spectacular overlook.
+This afternoon, enjoy a relaxing private cruise on Lake Geneva aboard a solar-powered boat, admiring the waterside villas and mountain backdrop.
+The Montreux Riviera has long drawn celebrities, from Charlie Chaplin, who had a manor house here, to Freddie Mercury, whose band Queen recorded its final album in Montreux.
+The city is also famed for its world-class jazz festival founded in 1967.
 This evening, gather for a sunset farewell dinner overlooking the lake.

 Transfer this morning to cosmopolitan Geneva on the opposite end of the lake, surrounded by the Alps and Jura mountains.
 The birthplace of Swiss watchmaking and home to some of Switzerland's finest chocolate makers, Geneva is also the headquarters of the European United Nations and the International Red Cross.
 Our Swiss adventure concludes at the Geneva airport where we meet departing flights.